ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ### Chainlink Keepers {#chainlink-keepers}

-Smart contracts alone can't trigger or initiate their own functions at arbitrary times or under arbitrary conditions.
-State change will only occur when a transaction is initiated by another account (such as user, oracle, or contract).
+Smart contracts can't trigger or initiate their own functions at arbitrary times or under arbitrary conditions.
+State changes will only occur when another account initiates a transaction (such as a user, oracle, or contract).
 The [Chainlink Keeper Network](https://docs.chain.link/docs/chainlink-keepers/introduction/) provides options for smart contracts to outsource regular maintenance tasks in a trust minimized and decentralized manner.

-In order to use Chainlink Keepers, smart contract needs to implement [KeeperCompatibleInterface](https://docs.chain.link/docs/chainlink-keepers/compatible-contracts/) which consits of two functions:
+To use Chainlink Keepers, a smart contract must implement [KeeperCompatibleInterface](https://docs.chain.link/docs/chainlink-keepers/compatible-contracts/), which consists of two functions:

 - `checkUpkeep` - Checks if the contract requires work to be done.
 - `performUpkeep` - Performs the work on the contract, if instructed by checkUpkeep.

-The example below represents a simple counter contract.
-Each time performUpkeep is called, it increments its counter by one.
-[One can deploy the following code using Remix](https://remix.ethereum.org/#url=https://docs.chain.link/samples/Keepers/KeepersCounter.sol)
+The example below is a simple counter contract.
+The `counter` variable is incremented by one by every call to `performUpkeep`.
+[You can check out the following code using Remix](https://remix.ethereum.org/#url=https://docs.chain.link/samples/Keepers/KeepersCounter.sol)

 ```javascript
 // SPDX-License-Identifier: MIT